-In 1978 I went to Michigan State, hoping for a degree in computer science.
+In 1978 I went to Michigan State University, hoping for a degree in computer science.
 I didn't know anybody, and had to manage a huge campus, 3 square miles, with just a cane, no dog, no hand-held GPS, and very little support.
-I don't want to talk about what happened when there were drifts of snow!
+And then there's the snow.

 In 1981, my last year at MSU, there were no talking computers or terminals, but I knew I would need one to participate in the work force.
-I would build one, for my own needs, and my masters project.
-As you'll see below, I had to build it out of stone knives and bear skins.
-(Star Trek reference)
+I would build one, for my own needs, and my masters project. (two birds) As you'll see below, I had to build it out of stone knives and bear skins.

 Dr. Eulenberg was the right professor; he specialized in talking devices for the disabled.
 He was nationally recognized, and Nova did a special on his lab: Finding a Voice, aired 02/07/1982.
 Watch Now I missed the filming by one day.
 I was probably in classes when the show was being filmed.
 Damn!
 I could have been on tv!